livrocky/Rokas_Ruzevicius_React_Darbas/README.md

 ## Short Description 🖥🖱

 This is an application that allows you to register and have a private access to your own skills logging system 📇.
 Every account has it's own space to create skill-cards.
-The webiste is protected for registered users only.
+The webiste is protected for registered users only 🔐.
+Also available on mobile 📲

 ## HOW TO GET STARTED 🎬